A. Robert Hirschfeld: Early life and education

 Hirschfeld graduated from Dartmouth College in 1983.
 He has a master's degree in divinity from Berkeley Divinity School at Yale.

 Ordained ministry

 Hirschfeld was ordained in the Episcopal Church (United States) on January 18, 1992.
 He took a post as vice chaplain at Christ Church in New Haven, Connecticut.
 Following his work at Christ Church, he was Vicar/Chaplain and later rector of St. Mark's Episcopal Chapel on the campus of the University of Connecticut in Storrs.
-He was then the pastor of Grace Church in Amherst, Massachusetts.
+He was next called as the pastor of Grace Church in Amherst, Massachusetts.

-Hirschfeld was elected bishop coadjutor the Episcopal Diocese of New Hampshire on May 19, 2012.
-On August 4, 2012, he was consecrated as a bishop in Concord, New Hampshire by Katharine Jefferts Schori, Presiding Bishop.
+Hirschfeld was elected bishop coadjutor of the Episcopal Diocese of New Hampshire on May 19, 2012.
+On August 4, 2012, he was consecrated as a bishop in Concord, New Hampshire with Presiding Bishop Katharine Jefferts Schori as chief consecrator.
 Since 2013, he has served as diocesan bishop, and replaced the previous bishop, Gene Robinson, on his retirement in January 2013.